-- Deferred tax assets or liabilities are recognized and measured in accordance with IAS 12 Income taxes; - Liabilities or assets related to the acquiree's employee benefit arrangements are recognized and measured in accordance with IAS 19 Employee benefits; - Liabilities or equity instruments related to share-based payment transactions of the acquiree or the replacement of an acquiree's share-based payment awards transactions with those of the Credit Union are measured in accordance with IFRS 2 Share-based payments at the acquisition date; - Asset and disposal groups that are classified as held for sale in accordance with IFRS 5 Non-current Assets Held for Sale and Discontinued Operations are measured at fair value less costs to sell; - Contingent liabilities are recognized at the acquisition date even if is not probable that an outflow of economic benefits will be required to settle the obligation; - Indemnification assets are recognized at the same time and measured at the same basis as the indemnified item, subject to a valuation allowance for uncollectable amounts.
-This may lead to exceptions if the indemnified item is itself an exception; and
+- Deferred tax assets or liabilities are recognized and measured in accordance with IAS 12, Income Taxes; - Liabilities or assets related to the acquiree's employee benefit arrangements are recognized and measured in accordance with IAS 19, Employee Benefits; - Liabilities or equity instruments related to share-based payment transactions of the acquiree or the replacement of an acquiree's share-based payment awards transactions with those of the Credit Union are measured in accordance with IFRS 2, Share-Based Payments at the Acquisition Date; - Asset and disposal groups that are classified as held-for-sale in accordance with IFRS 5, Non-current Assets Held-for-Sale and Discontinued Operations are measured at fair value less costs to sell; - Contingent liabilities are recognized at the acquisition date even if is not probable that an outflow of economic benefits will be required to settle the obligation;

-- (t) Business combinations (continued): - The value of a reacquired right is measured as an intangible asset on the basis of the remaining contractual term regardless of whether market participants would consider potential contractual renewals in determining its fair value. - (u) Standards and interpretations issued but not yet effective:
+- (p) Business combinations (continued): - Indemnification assets are recognized at the same time and measured at the same basis as the indemnified item, subject to a valuation allowance for uncollectable amounts.
+This may lead to exceptions if the indemnified item is itself an exception; and - The value of a reacquired right is measured as an intangible asset on the basis of the remaining contractual term regardless of whether market participants would consider potential contractual renewals in determining its fair value. - (g) Accounting standards adopted Amendments to IAS 1, Presentation of Financial Statements: